Carlos Couto is founder of CC Atelier de Arquitectura, a private architecture practice. He also manages the Portuguese restaurant Tuga in Taipei.

-Carlos Couto is founder of CC Atelier de Arquitectura, Macau’s largest private architecture practice.
+Carlos Couto is founder of CC Atelier de Arquitectura, Macao’s largest private architecture practice.
 He also manages the Portuguese restaurant Tuga in downtown Taipei, Taiwan and is Taiwan’s biggest importer of Portuguese wines.
-For the entrepreneur, who speaks Portuguese and English, splitting every week between Macau and Taiwan can be an exhausting schedule, but Couto loves it and wouldn’t have it any other way.
+For the entrepreneur, who speaks Portuguese and English, splitting every week between Macao and Taiwan can be an exhausting schedule, but Couto loves it and wouldn’t have it any other way.

 Born 14 May 1951, into a middle-class family, Couto grew up 30 km outside of Lisbon, Portugal.
 His maternal grandfather, however, was quite wealthy, living in a mansion with over 100 rooms.
 “It had three storeys and was always open to people.
 Grandmother had five children and 20 grandchildren who all came to the house for lunch regularly.
 Our Christmas parties alone had more than 100 people.
 We used to go to the stores in Lisbon where Grandfather had an account and buy whatever we wanted.”